Vaccines offer hope for faster return to normal life, says PM

 “What we have seen, since persons have taken the vaccine, is that when they get infected, they do not get ill, or if they do get ill, it is not a severe illness.
 What we are certain of is that they will not die.
 The vaccines will save your lives and will allow us to return to normal and reopen our economy.
 So please go out and get vaccinated,” Holness urged.

-The prime minister said, however, that based on the highly infective nature of the new Delta variant, in particular, “we have to be very careful about how we, as a country, loosen our measures.”
+However, he said that based on the highly infective nature of the new Delta variant, in particular, “we have to be very careful about how we, as a country, loosen our measures”.

 He indicated that there are presently 700 beds in the public health system to facilitate the admission of severely ill COVID-19 patients, of which just over 200 are occupied.

-“It was not so long ago, in February, that we approached that crisis level.
-We do not want to get there again,” the prime minister said.
+He added: “It was not so long ago, in February, that we approached that crisis level.
+We do not want to get there again.”

 “As a responsible Government, we cannot place the education of our children at risk.
-Therefore, at this time, it will be necessary for the Government to continue to tighten measures and to use non-clinical measures to manage the pandemic,” Holness added.
+Therefore, at this time, it will be necessary for the Government to continue to tighten measures and to use non-clinical measures to manage the pandemic,” said Holness.

-British High Commissioner to Jamaica, Asif Ahmad, told journalists at the airport that the island is slated to receive another significant shipment of vaccines from the UK by year end.
+British High Commissioner to Jamaica Asif Ahmad said the island is slated to receive another significant shipment of vaccines from the UK by year end.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login